Medically Reviewed by Tyler Wheeler, MD on January 24, 2021

 Your surgeon will make a cut in the front and sides of your ankle and remove the damaged bone and cartilage.
-He then smooths the surfaces of the bones and replaces your joint parts with some made from plastic and metal.
+They then smooth the surfaces of the bones and replace your joint parts with some made from plastic and metal.
 The operation takes about 2 and a half hours.

 Your leg will be numb for up to 18 hours during and after surgery.
 After that, you might feel some pain, but you'll get relief from medicine that you take by mouth and through an IV.

 A dressing will cover the incision.
 You'll wear a splint that's hard in the back and soft in the front.
 It gives your ankle room to swell and protects you from injury.

 Your medical team will ask you to get up and start moving as soon as you can.
 You'll need to use crutches or a walker, because you have to keep your weight off your new ankle for the next 4-6 weeks or so.